-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: French

 Just like the English language, the Gaelic language of Ireland was not standardized in the Middle Ages.
 Therefore, one's name was often recorded under several different spellings during the life of its bearer.
 Spelling variations revealed in the search for the origins of the Finn family name include Finn, O'Finn, Maginn, Fynn, O'Fynn and others.

 This web page shows only a small excerpt of our Finn research.
-Another 256 words (18 lines of text) covering the years 1020 and 1369 are included under the topic Early Finn History in all our PDF Extended History products.
+Another 287 words (20 lines of text) covering the years 1020 and 1369 are included under the topic Early Finn History in all our PDF Extended History products

 More information is included under the topic Early Finn Notables in all our PDF Extended History products

 Those who survived the journey and the quarantine camps to which they arrived, were instrumental towards building the strong developing nations of the United States and the future Canada.
 By far, the largest influx of Irish settlers occurred with Great Potato Famine

 - Teage Finn arrived at Bristol, Rhode Island in 1679